Maria Wilhelmine von Thun und Hohenstein: Biography

 Maria Wilhelmina Ulfeldt was the daughter of Imperial Count Anton Corfiz Ulfeldt (also spelled Uhlfeldt; 1699–1770), who "held several high political and court appointments" and his second wife, Princess Maria Elisabeth von Lobkowitz (1726–1786).

 In the 1750s, the young Countess Uhlfeld studied keyboard with imperial court organist Wenzel Raimund Birck (1718–1763), a respected teacher and composer.
 A manuscript book of simple keyboard pieces and exercises that he prepared for her survives.
 Whether, as has been suggested, she also studied with Joseph Haydn is difficult to determine, since the source indicating this only gives the title "Countess Thun;" this name was also held by other women over time.
 The Countess evidently became a very skilled musician.
 The visiting English musicologist Charles Burney praised her harpsichord playing in print, saying that she "possesses as great skill in music as any person of distinction [i.e., aristocrat] I ever knew."

 The salon that developed in her home is described by Clive as "a focal point of the musical and social life of the Viennese aristocracy."

-She was a "fine pianist" (Clive 1993) and was a patron of both Mozart and Beethoven.
+She was a "fine pianist" and was a patron of both Mozart and Beethoven.